SCOPE OF DATA PROTECTION LAWS RELEVANT TO CROSS-BORDER INVESTIGATIONS

 According to article 30 of the State Secrets Law, if an entity needs to disclose state secrets in its communication or cooperation with foreign entities, or any foreigners engaged by the entity who needs to know state secrets, such entity shall apply to the Relevant Authority for approval of the proposed disclosure, and sign confidentiality agreements with the recipient of the information.

-According to articles 21 and 25 of the State Secrets Law, the preparation, receipt, delivery, use and reproduction of state secrecy carriers (eg, paper, optical and magnetic media) should comply with the relevant regulations on protection of state secrets.
+According to articles 21 and 25 of the State Secrets Law, the preparation, receipt, delivery, use and reproduction of state secrecy carriers (eg, paper, optical and magnetic media) should comply with the relevant regulations on the protection of state secrets.
 No persons may carry or transmit any state secret carriers out of China without the approval of the Relevant Authority.

 Under the Implementation Provisions of PRC Law on Protection of State Secrets issued by the State Council on 14 January 2014, an entity procuring services involving state secrets must determine the class of the confidential information in accordance with PRC laws, regulations and standards, and request the service provider to keep state secrets confidential and sign a confidentiality agreement with the service provider.